 - Warwickshire Police HR team (as the OPCC uses the services of the HR team for processing applications).

 - Warwickshire Police Vetting Unit (for processing the police vetting form).

 In relation to the appointment of the Chief Constable and senior OPCC post holders, we may also share your personal information with the following parties:

 - Police and Crime Panel (as they have a statutory role in relation to the review of senior appointments).

 - College of Policing (if we use their services to aid the recruitment process).

 - Independent interview panel members (as notified to you in advance).

 h.
 How long will we keep your personal information?

-For information about how long we hold personal data, see our retention schedule.
+For information about how long we hold personal data, see our Records Management and Retention Policy.